hubblec4/Matroska-Chapters-Specs/chapters.md

 # Chapters

 The Matroska Chapters system can consist of`Simple Chapters` where a chapter start time is used as marker in the timeline only.
-The system can be more complex with `Ordered Chapters`or much more complex with `Linked Chapters` where an end time .
+The system can be more complex with `Ordered Chapters`or much more complex with `Linked Chapters` where an end time stamp is additionally used.
 The Matroska Chapters system can also have a menu structure, borrowed from the DVD menu system, or have it's own Native Matroska menu structure.

 ## EditionEntry